Orange-OpenSource/a11y-guidelines/src/en/mobile/android/development/vocal-navigation.md

 **Target&nbsp;:** everyone and in particular people with visual and/or motor impairments.
 **When&nbsp;:** from the design phase and during development.

-### Description&nbsp;:
+**Description&nbsp;:**

 It is possible via an accessibility attribute to hide elements to accessibility tools (TalkBack for example).
 By extension, it is possible to force some elements to be visible to accessibility tools.
 `ImportantForAccessibility`&nbsp;: depending on the value of the attribute, this indicates that an element is visible or not from the accessibility <abbr>API</abbr>.
 - `auto` (0)&nbsp;: default value, the system decides.
 For example, a `Button` will have its default value at 1 (yes) and a `LinearLayout` at 2 (no).
-- `yes` (1)>nbsp;: the view is important for accessibility.
+- `yes` (1)&nbsp;: the view is important for accessibility.
 It can for example receive the focus of TalkBack.
 - `no` (2)&nbsp;: the view is not important for accessibility.
 It no longer triggers an accessibility event and is therefore ignored by services such as TalkBack.
-- noHideDescendants` (4)&nbsp;: the view is not important for accessibility, but all its daughter views are.
+- `noHideDescendants` (4)&nbsp;: the view is not important for accessibility, but all its daughter views are.
 It hide all the elements of a view from accessibility at once.
 Very useful on custom elements.

 Note: the "importantForAccessibility" attribute is available for any element that inherits from `View'.

-### Examples&nbsp;:
+**Examples&nbsp;:**

 <pre><code class="xml">&lt;TextView
 […]